tayruxin/tp/docs/DeveloperGuide.md

     -   Cons: There is a need to clear the list before adding the selected company to the `UniqueCompanyList` to ensure that only one company is displayed in the `CompanyDetailPanel` at any time.

 -   **Alternative 2:** Create a new `Company` object in `AddressBook` to store the selected company which the user wishes to view.
-    -   Pros: It is intuitive to create a new `Company` object to store the selected company which the user wishes to view.
+    -   Pros: There is not a need to clear the list as there is not list involved.
     -   Cons: The `CompanyDetailPanel` will not be updated automatically when there is any changes made to the `Company` object.
 There is a need to create additional methods to update the `CompanyDetailPanel` when there is any changes made to the `Company` object.

-### 4.2 Find command
+### 4.3 Find command

-#### 4.2.1 Implementation
+#### 4.3.1 Implementation

 The `find` command allows users to search for companies using one or more keywords.
 Companies matching any of the keywords in their names will be returned.
 This search is case-insensitive, and partial matches are valid.
 The critical change in the implementation centers around the modification of the `NameContainsKeywordsPredicate` class.